kstenerud/ubuntu-maintainers-handbook/PackageFixing.md

     SourcePackage: postfix
     UpgradeStatus: No upgrade log present (probably fresh install)

 Note that the metadata at the end of the description is what gets appended when filing a bug report is automatically triggered, or if the user uses a bug reporting assistant (i.e. Apport).

+Sometimes these types of bug reports will also include an attached "something.crash" file.
+This is created by the Apport process running on the user's system at the time of segfault, and typically includes the core dump, logs, and other relevant information.
+If the user has provided a .crash file, you can (examine it manually)[DebugApportCrash.md] to get a useful stacktrace.

 ### Try to reproduce the issue